Skip to content

 3. A revolver with a barrel length of less than 100mm.

 Evidently, the laws surrounding firearms are complex.
-Should you or someone you know be facing charges of unauthorised possession of firearms, do not hesitate to contact Benjamin Leonardo – The Defenders to schedule a confidential consultation.
+Should you or someone you know be facing charges of unauthorised possession of firearms, do not hesitate to contact Essere – The Defenders to schedule a confidential consultation.

 PENALTIES